UP Fintech Holding Limited (TIGR): Skating on Thin Ice? We Know the Answer

 TIGR’s Market Performance

-TIGR stocks went down by -2.87% for the week, with a monthly jump of 1.94% and a quarterly performance of 38.19%, while its annual performance rate touched -1.04%.
-The volatility ratio for the week stands at 4.75% while the volatility levels for the past 30 days are set at 5.31% for UP Fintech Holding Limited.
-The simple moving average for the period of the last 20 days is -8.38% for TIGR stocks with a simple moving average of 13.02% for the last 200 days.
+TIGR stocks went down by -31.39% for the week, with a monthly drop of -34.30% and a quarterly performance of 3.65%, while its annual performance rate touched -30.97%.
+The volatility ratio for the week stands at 6.66% while the volatility levels for the past 30 days are set at 5.87% for UP Fintech Holding Limited.
+The simple moving average for the period of the last 20 days is -33.72% for TIGR stocks with a simple moving average of -19.05% for the last 200 days.

 Analysts’ Opinion of TIGR